Energy management

 Photovoltaics as the energy supplier of the future

-Focus on green electricity and green gas
+Green electricity and green gas

-Our green electricity is obtained from sources such as biomass, in addition to hydroelectric, wind and solar power.
-This makes an important contribution to our climate protection ambitions.
-The green electricity sourced by uvex locations since 2014 is 100% TÜV-certified, renewable electricity from hydropower and also promotes new facilities across the region.
-The uvex group has been procuring green gas since 2016, with the emissions generated on the basis of gas combustion offset by projects that first contribute to CO2 reduction, and second, support sustainable development and job creation, in addition to improving social, ecological and sanitary conditions in the respective country.
+The green electricity sourced by uvex locations since 2014 is 100% TÜV-certified, renewable electricity on the basis of hydropower and solar energy, which we generate from proprietary PV installations.
+The uvex group has been procuring green gas since 2016, with the emissions generated on the basis of gas combustion offset by projects that first contribute to CO2 reduction, and second, support sustainable development and job creation, in addition to improving social, ecological and sanitary conditions, in the respective country.

 Since January 2020, uvex group fleet management has placed an even greater focus on fuel consumption and the CO2 emissions generated with the introduction of the updated Guidelines on the Use of Company Vehicles.
 More fuel-intensive vehicles naturally mean significantly higher contributions payable by employees or a need to settle for a lower specification vehicle.